 Last but certainly not least, it’s important to select the right plant varieties for container growing.
 Because containers are confined spaces, the mature size of a plant is an important factor to consider when choosing plant varieties for container gardens.
 This is especially true when growing vegetables in containers.

 Salad greens are great for growing in containers, because leafy edibles such as spinach, lettuce and arugula stay small.
-Radishes and chives are great for container growing because of their small size.
+Radishes and chives are also great for container growing because of their small size.
 Many herbs, including parsley, basil and coriander make great container garden plants.

 Peppers and eggplants, which grow on medium-sized woody plants, grow well in larger containers.
 Some tomatoes can thrive in container garden situations—but you must choose the right varieties and the right containers.